aicoder2009/aicoder2009.github.io/README.md

 ## Introduction

-I'm an AI enthusiast and developer and have exprieince in backend python and front end javascript/HTML5/CSS3, and heres a bit about me:
+I'm an AI enthusiast and developer and have experience in backend Python and front-end JavaScript/HTML5/CSS3, and here's a bit about me:
 - I love coding 🧑🏾‍💻 (obviously)
-- My favorite IDE is VS Code!!
+- My favorite IDE is Cursor!!
-- I love to work in projects with ai componenets
+- I love to work on projects with AI components

 ## Skills